Notable People

 Raphael's own biography describes him as a pioneer in writing about America's second generation, the children of Holocaust survivors.
 The word is fair.

 Writers had already addressed catastrophe, trauma, and aftermath.
 What Raphael did was make the psychic life of survivor families feel direct, personal, and narratively active.
-The inheritance in his work is not just historical burden.
+The inheritance in his work is more than historical burden.
 It is embarrassment, silence, overprotection, sexuality, family naming, anger, and strange loyalty.

 That is one reason Dancing on Tisha B'Av mattered so much.